-Conversations with our kids are the BEST, right?
-The little things they say can brighten up even the most stressful of days.
+Conversations with our kids are the BEST.
+The little things they say can brighten up even the most stressful days.
 Hearing their thoughts, concerns, and joys helps us understand them more deeply and build a trust that can last a lifetime.
 Whether they’re 3 or 13, it makes a mama’s heart so full to connect with our kiddos through conversation.
-But, how do we get them to talk to us?
-How can we be intentional about setting aside space and time to get your kids to talk to you and to have deep conversations?
+But how do we get our kids to talk to us?
+How can we intentionally set aside space and time with our kids to have deep conversations?
 Here are a few ideas:

 1. Eat family meals

 Family meals are an amazing way to bond with your kids and encourage them to talk with you.
-The research on family meals is astounding – just a few of the benefits are increased self-esteem, higher academic performance, lower risk of depression, and lower rates of obesity.
-Even with young children, there are many fun ways to encourage them to talk to you during a family meal.
-I love to give conversation starters like, “let’s go around the table and tell everyone your favorite thing about them” or “let’s tell each other the best, the worst, and funniest thing that happened to us today.”
+The research on family meals is astounding – just a few of the benefits are increased self-esteem, higher academic performance, lower risk of depression, and lower rates of obesity.1 Even with young children, there are many fun ways to encourage them to talk to you.
+I love to give conversation starters during a family meal like, “Let’s go around the table and tell everyone your favorite thing about them” or “Let’s tell each other the best, the worst, and funniest thing that happened to us today.”

 2. Take advantage of time in the car

 3. Go on “dates” with one kid at a time

-With 3 kids, life can get a little bit crazy, and we don’t always get special one-on-one time with each kiddo.
+With 3 kids, life can get a little hectic, and we don’t always get special one-on-one time with each kiddo.
 We have to be intentional in scheduling it to make sure it happens.
 We’ve started having mommy or daddy take each kid on a special outing to allow for a special time to connect with them.
 And we never regret it.
-Even if it’s just a walk around the block, those alone times can be so precious and really allow for them to open up to us in conversation.
+Even if it’s just a walk around the block, those alone times can be so precious and allow them to open up to us in conversation.